prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 title: Customizing Prezet Frontmatter
 date: 2024-05-09
 category: Customization
-excerpt: 'This post explains how to customize the frontmatter prezet.'
+excerpt: 'This post explains how to customize the frontmatter in Prezet.'
 ---

 Prezet makes it easy to customize the frontmatter of your markdown files.
-To learn more about how Prezet uses frontmatter data see this article: [Frontmatter Data](content/frontmatter).
+To learn more about how Prezet uses frontmatter data, see this article: [Frontmatter Data](content/frontmatter).

 This guide will walk you through the process of extending the package's default `FrontmatterData` class and updating `config/prezet.php` to use your custom class.

 ## The Default FrontmatterData Class

 Out of the box, Prezet uses the bundled `FrontmatterData` class to define and validate the structure of your frontmatter.
-For typesafety this class makes use of the [laravel-validated-dto](https://wendell-adriel.gitbook.io/laravel-validated-dto) package.
+For type safety, this class makes use of the [laravel-validated-dto](https://wendell-adriel.gitbook.io/laravel-validated-dto) package.
 You can find the contents of the default class here: [FrontmatterData.php](https://github.com/benbjurstrom/prezet/blob/main/src/Data/FrontmatterData.php)

 ## Create a Custom FrontmatterData Class